 Ragwort (Senecio jacobea) is classed as a 'Mauvaise Herbe' and under Alderney law its control must be undertaken by the land manager.
-The plant can be extremely noxious to humans and animals if ingested.
+The plant can be extremely noxious to animals if ingested.
 As part of its management of the site the AWT undertakes control of ragwort to maintain the amenity use of the site for dog walkers and horse riders particularly.
+However, as a native species with value to wildlife, including pollinators, it is worth assessing whether indiscriminate removal is the best course of action going forward.